-The easiest way to get a cheap homeowners insurance policy in Montana is to get quotes from as many homeowners insurance companies as you can.
-Learn more about how much home insurance costs in Montana by referencing the below data.
-Remember: your rates will vary, depending on your coverage limits.
+The easiest way to find a cheap homeowners insurance policy in Montana is to compare rates from as many insurance companies as possible.
+Learn how much home insurance costs in Montana via the below breakdown.
+Your rates may vary, depending on your coverage details.

-Home insurance prices in Montana differ based on the insurance company you select.
-Pacific Insurance underwrites the most affordable home insurance in Montana, at only $1,179 yearly.
-This is less than the state average cost of $2,042, providing an $862 price cut on the state's average rate.
+Prices for home insurance in Montana differ based on the insurance company you use.
+Pacific Insurance offers the best deal on home insurance in Montana, at just $1,179 per year.
+This is less than the state's mean cost of $2,042, providing an $862 price cut on average policy costs statewide.

-Homeowners insurance rates in Montana differ by city.
-Policy pricing depends on local variables such as the likelihood of weather-related claims in the area, meaning your specific ZIP code impact how much you pay.
+Not all Montana cities have the same home insurance rates.
+Pricing depends on locally specific variables such as the likelihood of weather-related claims in the area, meaning your ZIP code could have a major impact on how much you pay.

-The cheapest homeowners insurance in Montana is available in Evergreen.
-An average home insurance policy in Evergreen costs $1,357 per year — $685 less than the average policy in other Montana cities.
+The cheapest home insurance in Montana is found in Evergreen.
+The average home insurance policy in Evergreen costs only $1,357 per year — $685 less than the average homeowners policy in other Montana cities.
 The below table shows the best places to live in Montana if you’re looking for cheap homeowners insurance.

 |City||Average 12-Month Home Insurance Rate|

 If you’re seeking ways to save on your insurance expenditures, consider purchasing your home and car insurance policies from the same company.
 Bundling auto and homeowners insurance in Montana can lead to substantial savings on car insurance.
 In fact, bundling policies in Montana leads to a yearly discount of $146.

 |Avg.
 Yearly Auto Insurance Rate (No Bundle)||Avg.
 Yearly Auto Insurance Rate (Bundle)||Annual Bundle Savings||Bundle Savings %|